ministryofjustice/analytical-platform-aws-security/modules/aws-config-aggregated/README.md

 # AWS Config aggregated

 This module would enable AWS Config and its rules in the selected AWS Account.
-This module can work in a standalone mode or send AWS Config results to a centralised accounts.
+This module can work in a standalone mode or send AWS Config results to a centralised account.

 # Installation